 The spacecraft is dithered during all observations in a Lissajous figure.
 For observations with the HRC, the dither amplitude is 40 arcsec peak-to-peak, with nominal periods of 1087 (in Y) and 768 (in Z) seconds.
-Dither serves the purpose of smoothing pixel-to-pixel variations in the response.
-The dither also eliminates gaps in spectral coverage with the LETG/HRC-S combination caused by the HRC-S inter-segment spaces near -50 Å and +60 Å (see Figure 7.3).
-The effects of dither are removed during high-level ground processing of the data.
+Dithering serves to average out pixel-to-pixel variations in the response.
+It also eliminates gaps in spectral coverage with the LETG/HRC-S combination caused by the HRC-S inter-segment spaces near -50 Å and +60 Å (see Figure 7.3).
+The effects of dither are removed during ground processing of the data.